tylerfoger/cave-front/README.md

 The Cave of Adventures - Front End

-This is the front-end of the Cave of Adventures web project.
+This is the front-end for the Cave of Adventures web project.
 First you need to update the address in config.js to the address of your back-end (see back-end).
-Then, copy this repo to a server with npm and run the command below to start it up.
+Then, run the command below:

 ### `npm start`